bcowgill/parcel-test/README.md

 Testing the parcel bundler for plan js, node, react, etc https://medium.freecodecamp.org/all-you-need-to-know-about-parcel-dbe151b70082

+To use with yarn, remove shrinkwrap.yml and cp package.yarn.json to package.json then yarn install should use yarn.lock to set up your node_modules.

+To use with pnpm remove yarn.lock and pnpm install should use package.json and shrinkwrap.yml files to set up your node_modules.

 # does not work well with node v6.x
 nvm use 8.6.0
 git init